New York Pass Review 2023: Is It Worth It or a Waste of Money?

 Is the New York Pass worth it?
-Read our New York Pass review to learn if this sightseeing card is a good fit for your NYC travel plans.
-Enjoy!
+Read our New York Pass review to learn if this sightseeing pass is a good fit for your NYC travel plans.

 The Big Apple.
 The Empire City.
 The City of Dreams.
 There is no place like New York City!

 If you’ve never used a sightseeing pass before, you’re in for a treat!
 City sightseeing passes are a convenient way to help you save time and money.
-Honestly, these cards are some of the best money we spend on almost every trip.
+Honestly, buying a good sightseeing pass is some of the best money we spend on a trip.

-Like it’s sister pass, the London Pass, the New York Pass can save you a bundle.
-With free entry to sites like the Statue of Liberty, Empire State Building, and Rockefeller Center, the pass includes many of the sites you’d be visiting anyway.
-But, of course, it’s not right for everybody.
-So, let’s see if the New York Pass makes the best use of your travel dollars!
+Like it’s sister passes, the London Pass and the Paris Pass, the New York Pass can save you a bundle.
+With free entry to sights like the Statue of Liberty, Empire State Building, and Rockefeller Center, the pass includes many of the places you’d be visiting anyway.

 New York Pass Review: How It Works